Ticorrian-Heard/android-videosdk-connectionservice-sample/README.md

 2. Enter the sessionName and Username in the UI form.
 Optionally, you can enter password if needed.
 If you specified an ``ENDPOINT_URL`` in the `env` file, the app will query your endpoint to retrieve a JWT token.
 If you did not specify an ``ENDPOINT_URL`` in the `env` file, you can leave the JWT Token field blank.

-3. Click "Register Session" and the app will initialize and listen for a push notification to trigger the call flow
+3. Click "Register Session" and the app will initialize and listen for a push notification to trigger the call flow.
+Also go to the Phone App > Settings > Calls > Calling Accounts and enable the `My VoIP App` to receive calls.

 4. open the terminal and run this command to send a push notification to your app: